Most of my teaching is in the field of algebra, geometry, history, or their interactions, often related to computers in one way or another.

 Recent and Upcoming Courses

-- winter term 2017/18: Mathematics and its History – Cryptography (2 hours per week, course for elder people as part of the study 50+ project at the university of Mainz, Germany)
+- winter term 2017/18: Mathematics and its History – Cryptography (2 hours per week, course for elder people as part of the study 50+ project at the Johannes Gutenberg University at Mainz, Germany)

-- summer term 2017: Mathematics and its History – Geometry (2 hours per week, course for elder people as part of the study 50+ project at the university of Mainz, Germany)
+- summer term 2017: Mathematics and its History – Geometry (2 hours per week, course for elder people as part of the study 50+ project at the Johannes Gutenberg University at Mainz, Germany)

 A large Variety of Audiences